A Proven Leader Prepared to Serve

 An Opportunity for Real Change in the Senate

 Alsobrooks is running for the open seat currently held by retiring Democratic Sen. Ben Cardin.
 We cannot take Maryland for granted as a blue state: Until this year, a two-term Republican governor had high approval ratings here, and the GOP is prepared to do everything in their power to gain ground here in the fight for control of the Senate.
-Alsobrooks is a tough campaigner with an outstanding record of service, and she is the candidate we can count on to win and to bring a new perspective to the Senate — a chamber that has only ever had two Black women serve in it and currently has none.
+Alsobrooks is a tough campaigner with an outstanding record of service, and she is the candidate we can count on to win and to bring a new perspective to the Senate.
 The EMILYs List community has the opportunity to help defend this seat and the Democratic majority and to change the face of power in the Senate.